 |

-electric mixer, fitted with the paddle attachment, beat the egg yolks and 2
+electric mixer, fitted with the paddle attachment, (or with a hand mixer) beat the egg yolks and

-tablespoons (25 grams) white sugar on high speed for about 5 minutes or until
+1/3 cup (65 grams) white sugar on high speed until

 the mixture becomes thick and pale yellow.
 (When you raise the beaters the

 batter should fall back into the bowl in a slow ribbon.)
-Beat in the
+(This will take

 vanilla extract.
-Sift the cake flour over the batter but do not fold in.
+Sift the cake flour and salt over the batter but do not

 In a clean

-bowl, with the whisk attachment, whip the egg whites until foamy.
-Add the
+bowl, with the whisk attachment, whip the egg whites and

-cream of tartar and continue to beat until soft peaks form.
+cream of tartar on medium speed until soft peaks form.
 Gradually add

-the 3 tablespoons (36 grams) white sugar and whip until stiff peaks form and the
+the remaining 1/3 cup (65 grams) white sugar and whip until stiff peaks form and the

 whites are glossy.
 Fold the whites into the egg yolk and flour mixture in